Sharapova granted Birmingham wildcard

-LONDON: Maria Sharapova has been granted a wildcard for next month’s WTA grasscourt event in Birmingham, a key Wimbledon warm-up, organisers said Thursday.
+LONDON: Maria Sharapova has been granted a wildcard for next month’s WTA grasscourt event in Birmingham, a key Wimbledon warm-up, organizers said Thursday (Friday in Manila).

-It comes two days after the Russian former world number one was refused a wildcard for the French Open following her 15-month ban for doping.
+It comes two days after the Russian former world No.1 was refused a wildcard for the French Open following her 15-month ban for doping.

 Next month will see 2004 Wimbledon champion Sharapova, 30, play the Birmingham event for the first time in seven years.